wesovilabs/exkorpion/README.md

 ## Installation

-If [available in Hex](http://hexdocs.pm/exkorpion), the package can be installed as:
+Library is [available in Hex](http://hexdocs.pm/exkorpion), the package can be installed as:

   1. Add `exkorpion` to your list of dependencies in `mix.exs`: